Review Notes for the Deep Learning Course

 • Master LSTM

-• The functions and meanings of the three gates
+• The role and significance of the three gates

-• The pros and cons of LSTM compared to RNN
+• Advantages and disadvantages of LSTM compared to RNN

 • ‘Input and output

-• ‘LSTM can solve the gradient vanishing problem, similar to the treatment method of residual networks
+• ‘LSTM can solve the gradient vanishing problem, similar to the processing method of residual networks

 • Master GRU